gchermside/UCEC_Recurrance/README.md

 ### Testing:
 - somehow my data has lost a feature since some of my models were trained so they need to be re-trained.
 In the future I should keep this in mind when messing with the pre-processing.

+- used run_l1_ratio_logistic_regression and found that l1 (aka LASSO) is simply better than l2.
+Will use lasso from now on over l2 logisitic regression.

 NOTE:
 - right now I have ver1 data that maps onto data1 models, once all these models get trained on the better pre-processed data, the ver1 should get retired.
 Till then, both the current and old versions of the data are saved in data so the old models can still be tested.